 Introduction#

 Jo&Ko is a visionary tech company merging Bitcoin’s philosophy with cutting-edge AI.
 We believe that Bitcoin will change the world, and no consolidated asset on Earth can emulate its returns in the next decade.
 At the same time, a successful startup can outperform Bitcoin in the short term.
-That’s why our treasury is at least 80% allocated to BTC, with the remaining 20% funding our lean operations.
+That’s why our treasury is allocated to BTC.

 Guided by Bitcoin’s philosophy, we build long-lasting AI products.
 With over a decade of expertise in Artificial Intelligence and Software Engineering, we create AI-powered digital products that people love and that deliver real-world impact.